-Build to rent or B2R is now a decade old and continues to grow in popularity with investors, property developers and tenants.
-Investors and developers view build to rent as a win-win by delivering a regular cash-flow from long-term lets, and tenants welcome the rent stability, central locations and services these developments offer.
+Build to rent or B2R is now a decade old and continues growing in popularity with investors, property developers and tenants.
+It delivers regular cash-flow from long-term lets, and tenants welcome the rent stability, central locations and services these developments offer.

 What is build to rent?